Grace Shipping Company: 1980s

 Santa Mercedes after it became c.
 1990.

-Santa Paula (1958) in its converted form as the Kuwait Marriott floating hotel officially opened in 1980.
+Santa Paula (1958), in its converted form as the Kuwait Marriott floating hotel, officially opened in 1980.
 In 1989, The hotel later became the Ramada al Salaam Hotel.

 Of the M-class ships, the ships continued sailing as Delta Line ships until 1983.
 Santa Mercedes was later converted into a training ship called for the Massachusetts Maritime Academy after its acquisition in 1984 by the Massachusetts Maritime Administration.
 Santa Magdalena, the first of the M ships to have been delivered in 1965, was scrapped in 1988.

 1990s–2010s

 Santa Paula (1958) as the Ramada al Salaam floating hotel was destroyed during the Iraqi invasion of Kuwait in 1990, the exception of its spare machinery.
 The spares were later used in the sister ship of the former Santa Rosa (1958).
 In 1991, the same Santa Rosa was converted into a more modern cruise ship, at the cost of $70 million.
 The ship would later become in 1996.
 The ship was later scrapped in 2012.
-Almost a century before, the company had acquired Santa Cruz in 1913 for service from the West Coast of the U.S. to the Pacific coast of South America.
+Almost a century before, the company had acquired the Santa Cruz in 1913 for service from the West Coast of the U.S. to the Pacific coast of South America.